a-bergman/Reddit-Post-Classification/README.md

 # Conclusions & Recommendations

 After looking over the metric scores and confusion matrices, we were able to identify our best model as a logistic regression with the TFIDF vectorizer.
-Despite this model being the "best" model, it is far from being a good model: it had an accuracy of only 68.7% and an ROC-AUC (area under the curve) score of 0.66419.
-Of those three scores, the most important is the ROC-AUC because it represents how distinct the two classes are: since a score of 0.5 is the lowest possible score, our model's score of 0.66419 is very poor.
+Despite this model being the "best" model, it is far from being a good model: it had an AUROC (area under the curve) score of 0.67577,  which is the most important because it represents how distinct the two classes are; a score of 0.5 is the lowest possible score, our model's score of 0.67577 is very poor.
 In addition to the scores being low, the models are overfit

 Furthermore because our models did terribly at predicting posts from r/Cooking, we cannot recommend that Bon Appétit use our models to predict whether or not a post came from r/Cooking because our best model's scores are not high enough for us to be confident in the model's performance.